-Inoperable smoke detectors will be treated as a 24 hour emergency and will be made operable by the PHA if the smoke detector is in need of repair.
+Inoperable, damaged, or missing smoke detectors will be treated as a 24 hour emergency and will be made operable by the PHA if the smoke detector is in need of repair.

 Residents who disengage smoke detectors for convenience purpose will be cited. (see "Housekeeping Citations" below.)